 We can't help it, but sometimes we have bad weather and can't stay at the beach.
 We only leave the beach if the weather is unsafe: for example, if there are thunderstorms, extreme winds, or unseasonably low temperatures.

-On those rare occasions, perhaps five to seven days out of the entire summer, we will retreat to our "rain day location" at Sprague Hall, about 5 miles up the road from the beach.
+On those rare occasions, we will retreat to our "rain day location" at Sprague Hall, about 5 miles up the road from the beach.
 It's a good time to relax and take a break, watch a surf movie on our 100" projector screen, play board games, or challenge someone to a ping-pong match.
-If we're stuck inside all day, we'll often take a field trip to a local surf shop.
+If we're stuck inside all day, we'll often take a field trip to the local surf shop.

 Surf Camp prides itself on being a ‘human powered’ organization in the truest sense.
 Many of our employees carpool or ride bikes to work, and while we are at the beach, we are totally ‘off grid.’
 We always strive to leave the beach cleaner than we left it.